 Phoenix is the most populated of any United States capital, according to the Washington Post.
 Located in Maricopa County, the city is also the 5th largest city in the United States.
-The U.S. Bureau of Labor Statistics (BLS) found that the Phoenix-Mesa-Scottsdale Metropolitan Statistical Area (MSA) had a civilian labor force of almost 2.2 million and an unemployment rate of 4.6% in January 2016.
+The U.S. Bureau of Labor Statistics (BLS) found that the Phoenix-Mesa-Scottsdale Metropolitan Statistical Area (MSA) had a civilian labor force of more than 2.3 million and an unemployment rate of 4.1% in March 2018.
+The mean hourly wage for the metropolitan area is $23.80 as of May 2017.

 Find schools that offer these popular programs